 Marketer Madison.
 Engineer Elizabeth.
-Architect Anna.
+Architect Ashley.

 Are you familiar with your organization’s buyer personas?
 Does your company even have buyer personas established?
 If not, now’s the time to start—especially if you prefer streamlined content marketing efforts.